Associate in Science

 Our professors, both adjunct and full time, have extensive experience in the field; many of our adjuncts are current practitioners.
-The full time faculty are retired law enforcement officers with many years of experience in a variety of different areas of law enforcement.
+The full time faculty are retired criminal justice professionals with many years of experience in a variety of different areas.
 It is the goal of the department to provide you with the academic preparation necessary to enter the field; we rely heavily on our experience to demonstrate the applicability of the material to the real world of law enforcement and the criminal justice system.

 As the two-year degree is readily transferable, many students choose to go on for further study.
 Others elect to enter the criminal justice field upon graduation.
 Students will determine, on consultation with the faculty, the most appropriate option to achieve their objectives.

 This program is through on campus learning including on-line and hybrid for further connecting studentâ€™s lifestyle in an influential field.Â You can access more information on our department page.

 The average starting salary for graduates with an Associate degree in Criminal Justice is $35,000 – $47,000 (Source: PayScale)